micaelmz/medium-bloggy/README.md

   - **Log Out of Account:** Users can easily log out of their account by clicking the logout button.
   - **View All Posts:** On the *index* page, all blog posts are initially displayed, based on date of submission.
   - **Search Posts:** The user can search for a relevant blog post, searched by Title or Subtitle.
   - **CRUD Posts:** A registered user can create, read, update and delete their blog posts.
+By leveraging [Flask-CKEditor](https://flask-ckeditor.readthedocs.io/en/latest/) it made it possible for users to add rich content to their blog posts like images, code syntax highlighting, etc. There are also lost of features in-built into the editor including spell-checking, linking, table insertion, font-styling, etc. All of these features make it intuitive for the user to create great blog posts.
   - **CRD Comments:** A registered user can create, read, and delete comments made on any post.
+Again, commenting makes use of the CKEditor, allowing the user to create rich, well-presented content.
+  - **Random Quote Generator:** As this is a blogging site, I thought it would be a nice feature for the user to see a random quote for further inspiration.
+The quote is located in the footer, and a fresh one is loaded on loading the page.

 <br/>